dreamking60/d3-start-to-finish-leanpub/manuscript/26 PRACTICAL Add state management.md

 ## Add an empty state object and action function

-In `js/store.js` we add a new empty state object and an action function:
+In `js/store.js` add a new empty state object and an action function:

 {caption: "js/store.js", line-numbers: false}
 ```js